-In high school the mandatory key learning areas are taught using a similar three-week block structure to utilise the inherent strengths of concentrated study within each subject.
-There are three daily lessons with the addition of morning choir or eurythmy from 9:00 - 9:30.
-The subjects that all high school students participate in are English, Mathematics, History, Geography, Civics and Citizenship, Science, Design and Technology, Language, Eurythmy, Visual Arts,
+In high school the mandatory key learning areas are taught using a similar three week block structure to utilise the inherent strengths of concentrated study within each subject.
+There are three daily lessons with the addition of morning choir or instrument groups from 9:00 - 9:30.
+The subjects that all high school students participate in are English, Mathematics, History, Geography, Science, Technology, Language, Eurythmy, Visual Arts, Music and PDHPE.
+Year 11 & 12 students also study Philosophy, a NESA endorsed HSC course that we developed.